openconfig/featureprofiles/feature/system/aaa/README.md

         *   Key: tacacs_password
         *   Timeout: 4
     *   Configure the source IP address of a selected interface for all outgoing TACACS+ packets as the loopback interface.
+    ```yaml
+    system:
+    aaa:
+        server-groups:
+        server-group:
+            config:
+            name: "my_server_group"
+            servers:
+            - server:
+                config:
+                name: "tacacs_server_1"
+                address: 192.168.1.1
+                timeout: 4
+                tacacs:
+                config:
+                    port: 49
+                    source-address: dut_loopback_address
+                    secret-key: acacs_password
+    ```
 *   Verification:
-    *   Confirm the successful creation of the Tacacs server with the specified parameters.
+    *   Get the device configuration via gNMI and verify that the TACACS+ server has been successfully created with the correct parameters.

 ### SYS-3.1.3 AAA Authentication Configuration Test

 *   Configuration:
     *   Configure the DUT to use TACACS+ as the primary authentication method and local authentication as a fallback option.
+    ```yaml
+    system:
+    aaa:
+        authentication:
+        config:
+            authentication-method: [TACACS_ALL, LOCAL]
+    ```
 *   Verification:
-    *   Validate that the authentication settings are implemented as intended.
+    *   Use gNMI to get the device's current configuration and verify that the authentication settings match the intended design.

 ### SYS-3.1.4 AAA Authorization Configuration Test

 *   Configuration:
     *   Configure command authorization to exclusively utilize the TACACS+ server.
     *   Configure authorization for configuration mode to primarily use the TACACS+ server and fall back to local authorization if the TACACS+ server is unavailable or does not respond.
+    ```yaml
+    system:
+    aaa:
+        authorization:
+        config:
+            authorization-method: [TACACS_ALL, LOCAL]
+        events:
+            config:
+                - event-type: AAA_AUTHORIZATION_EVENT_COMMAND
+                - event-type: AAA_AUTHORIZATION_EVENT_CONFIG
+    ```
 *   Verification:
-    *   Validate that the authorization settings are implemented and working as intended.
+    *   Use gNMI to Get the device's current configuration and verify its alignment with the intended authorization settings..

 ### SYS-3.1.5 AAA Accounting Configuration Test